 Colorful chirashi sushi is vinegared sushi rice topped with slices of raw fish, shrimp, chiffonade egg, caviar and vegetables.
 Ushio-jiru is a clear soup with clams that is often paired with chirashi sushi; the two halves of the clam shell symbolize the joining of two people, a wish for a happy marriage.
 Rice-filled seasoned tofu, inari sushi is a delicious Girls’ Day finger food.

 In addition to sakura mochi, Girls’ Day is a holiday of sweets and snacks.
 Multi colored hina arare puffed rice balls are a popular crunchy, sweet snack.
 Usually 3 or 5 on a stick, small, round dango dumplings made from rice flour come topped with sauces or sweet bean pastes.
 Diamond shaped hishi mochi is a three (sometimes 5) layer confection traditionally included in the Girls’ Day doll display.
 Many Girls’ Day confections are decorated with salted cherry blossoms that add a splash of color and salty accent.

 Shirozake (白酒) is a white alcoholic drink made from rice, koji and distilled alcohol that is enjoyed by adults.
 Shirozake is sometimes confused with amazake (甘酒), a non-alcoholic drink made from rice and koji, that is served to children during this holiday.

-Girls’ Day dolls are on display at our Bellevue, Renton and Beaverton locations.
+Girls’ Day dolls are on display at all of our store locations.
 Stop by Uwajimaya today and pick up everything you need to host your own Hinamatsuri party.